daizutabi/mkapi/docs/examples/numpy_style.md

 * Type annotation using `typing` package (`List` and `Tuple` in this case) is converted into readable style.
 * Attributes section is inserted with type and description.
 These information is collected from the source code.
-* Bound methods (`message` in this case) have a METHOD prefix instead of a FUNCTION prefix.
 * If callable objects have neither Returns nor Yields, the type appears on the object signature line like type annotation.
-* Properties are moved to the Attributes section with [RO] or [RW] suffix that indicates whether the property is read-only or read-write.
+* Properties are moved to the Attributes section with [RO] or [RW] prefix that indicates whether the property is read-only or read-write.
 * Methods section is newly created that displays a list of methods defined in this class.
 Note that it has a hyperlink to the object.

 !!! note